ibara/a80/README.md

 If you want a comma you need to use `db	2c` or put it in a string.

+Both the semicolon and the single quote are illegal in strings and cannot be written as a single character.
+However, they can still be input by using their hex code: `db	3b` will input a semicolon and `db	27` will input a single quote.
+This is a limitation of the parser and is welcome to be fixed.

 License
 -------
 ISC license.
 See `LICENSE` for more information.